 It is an array that has the same format as the previous.
-Now all actions are listed whose
+There are all actions listed whose

 results should not be stored in the cache.

-Technically this is solved, that in the automatically generated TypoScript code a condition is added that if necessary call Extbase either as content object of the type USER (cached) or of type USER_INT (not cached).
-If you are on the quest of caching problems it is worth to look at the generated TypoScript.
+Technically this is solved by a condition in the automatically generated TypoScript code, to call Extbase either as content object of the type USER (cached), if necessary, or of type USER_INT (not cached).
+If you are experiencing caching problems, it is worth to look at the generated TypoScript.

-After that the registration of the plugin follows, so it appears in the selection box
+After that, the registration of the plugin follows, to make it appear in the selection box

 of the content element Plugin.
 For this we insert the following line into a new file